Clinical Nutrition

 Nutrixam indication of FMS in patients with hypoalbuminemia is very specific, because it clearly identifies an undiscussable utilization.
 The term malnutrition has generic and general valence, and it is even potentially misleading: giving amino acids, peptides or proteins to a patient with predominant caloric malnutrition, or with selective deficiency of polyunsaturated fatty acids, or B vitamins typical of vegetarians, for example, is unnecessary just as it is a mistake to give vitamin supplements in high doses to who are not lacking, but who have malnutrition identifiable with hypoalbuminemia, which is specifically a protein malnutrition.

-The pharmaceutical technique used for NutriXam FMS processes amino acids with a special “milling process” in such a way as to make the blend near nanomolecular in size which allows maximum dispersion in water, facilitating intake, tolerability and gradual absorption, minimizing disorder and optimizing the effectiveness of assumption.
-This pharmaceutical-technique is expensive and sophisticated, and it makes the NutriXam FMS unique when compared to similar products.
+The pharmaceutical technique used for Klothamin processes amino acids with a special “milling process” in such a way as to make the blend near nanomolecular in size which allows maximum dispersion in water, facilitating intake, tolerability and gradual absorption, minimizing disorder and optimizing the effectiveness of assumption.
+This pharmaceutical-technique is expensive and sophisticated, and it makes the Klothamin unique when compared to similar products.
 The specific pharmaceutical-technique makes it particularly suitable for those who have severe problems of absorption or tolerance, typical of similar products commonly used in medical practice.

 It is important to remember, as ascertained from international literature, the supplementation of essential amino acids controls the synthesis of proteins in human beings, not the non-essential ones, whose duties are limited to a nutritional role and protein-synthetic of essential amino acids.